dainst/arachnefrontend/docs/acceptance_tests.md

 * 6) Repeat steps 3 to 4 until registration has been successful.
 * 7a) Try to log in as the user you created.
 If is not possible, the test FAILS.
 * 7b) If it is possible, the test is a SUCCESS.

+h3.
+TEST: Reject registration with existing email

+* 1) Open register form.
+* 2) Register with email abc@trash-mail.com.
+The registration must be successful.
+* 3) Open register form again.
+* 4) Register again with email abc@trash-mail.com.
+* 5) The registration must be rejected.
+If not the test is FAILED.

+Clean up: Delete the account registered on abc@trash-mail.com